chimo/ffsync-web/README.md

 ## Instructions

+These instructions assume you have [composer](http://getcomposer.org/) installed to fetch Silex and Twig.

 * Copy the files to your server and point your vhost's DocumentRoot to the public_html folder.
+* Run `composer install` in the `private/lib/silex/` directory
 * Insert your configuration settings in /private/config.php.dist
 * Rename /private/config.php.dist to /private/config.php